Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Introduction

-Instead, in this paper we propose a generalization of the classical dissipativity theory, and provide a stronger discussion on the stability of MDPs than convergence to a set, and a more specific stability theory than the generic discussions on the stability of Markov Chains.
-We show that the philosophy underlying the classical dissipativity theory is valid in the MDP context, but its application requires generalizing the concept of stage cost and storage functions to functionals operating on the set of probability measures (or densities).
-Strong stability results follow, where dissipativity ensures that the measures (densities) underlying the closed-loop Markov Chain converge asymptotically to the steady state optimal measure (density).
-This generalization is illustrated in the Linear Quadratic Regulator (LQR) case subject to a Gaussian process noise, for which a storage functional is provided.
+\textit{Contributions:} In this paper we propose a generalization of both the established dissipativity theory and the stochastic dissipativity theory of~\cite{Sopasakis2017}, and provide a stronger discussion on the stability of MDPs than convergence to a set, and a more specific stability theory than the generic discussions on the stability of Markov Chains.
+We show that the philosophy underlying the established dissipativity theory for economic MPC is valid in the MDP context, but its application requires generalizing the concept of stage cost and storage functions to functionals operating on the set of probability measures (or densities).
+The classic notion of norm must then be replaced by the notion of dissimilarity measures such as, e.g., the Kullback-Leibler divergence, the Wasserstein metric, or the total variational distance~\cite{Meyn2009}.
+Strong stability results follow, where dissipativity ensures that the measures underlying the MDP converge asymptotically to the steady-state optimal measure.
+This generalization is illustrated in the Linear Quadratic Regulator (LQR) case subject to a Gaussian process noise, for which an explicit storage functional is provided.

 The paper is organized as follows.
-Section \ref{sec:MDPStability} proposes a discussion on the difficulties of extending the classical dissipativity theory on MDPs.
-Section \ref{sec:GeneralDissipativity} propose a generalization of the classical Lyapunov-based stability arguments for optimal policies to MDPs, using a functional approach.
-The resulting stability theory shows that the cost function used in MDPs, made of the expected sum of stage costs, does not satisfy the necessary criterion for stability, and that a cost rotation is always needed.
-Section \ref{sec:CostRot} generalizes the concept of rotation, dissipativity and storage function, allowing for a discussion of MDP stability in a Lyapunov context.
+Section \ref{sec:MDPStability} proposes a discussion of the difficulties of extending the established dissipativity theory to MDPs.
+Section \ref{sec:GeneralDissipativity} proposes a generalization of the classical Lyapunov-based stability arguments for optimal policies to MDPs, using a functional approach.
+The resulting stability theory shows that the cost function normally used in MDPs, made of the expected sum of stage costs, does not satisfy the necessary criterion for stability, and that a cost rotation is in general needed.
+Section \ref{sec:CostRot} generalizes the concept of rotation, dissipativity and storage function, allowing for a discussion of MDP stability in the Lyapunov context.
 In section \ref{sec:LQR}, these concepts are deployed in the stochastic LQR context, showing that the proposed approach is sensible.
+Section~\ref{sec:conclusions} concludes the paper.